oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/dynamic_load_policy.rst

-dynamic_load_policy
+Dynamic Load Policy
 ###################

-Tracks the number of submissions currently submitted but not yet completed on each resource and selects the resource that has the fewest unfinished submissions.
+The dynamic load policy tracks the number of submissions currently submitted but not yet completed on each resource and selects the resource that has the fewest unfinished submissions.
 ``dynamic_load_policy`` is useful for offloading kernels of varying cost to devices of varying performance.
 A load-based assignment may achieve a good load balancing